Nutrition of arugula includes all that of the dark-green leafy vegetables.

 content; one has more folate, another like kale is rich in lutein for

-your eyes; each has its unique merit and it behooves us to enjoy as many
+your eyes.
+Each has its own unique merits and it behooves us to enjoy as many

-Arugula is specially known, along with Brussels sprouts, for its sulforaphane, a potent detoxifying agent of cancer-causing substances we are all exposed to every day.
+Arugula is specially known, along with Brussels sprouts, for its sulforaphane, a potent detoxifying-agent of those substances that cause malignancies to which we are all exposed on a daily basis.

 There are two things that I particularly like about arugula.

 When it is young, arugula adds a richness to a salad; a little older and you can mix it with any other greens like cabbage, spinach or kale for a little variety.

 Plus the arugula plant is so easy to grow.
 Simply turn a small area in the garden with a fork, say three square-feet, until the earth is finely crumbled.
 Water it, and then sprinkle the seed thinly over the soil; or in rows if you choose.

 Crumble some fine-earth over the seeds until they are no longer visible, and water again.
 Within a week they will have germinated and you'll be enjoying the young leaves in a month or so; it is perfect for the summer vegetable garden too provided it gets enough rain.